Types of Therapy for Mental Illness Explained

 This therapy is particularly helpful for such mental health issues as:

 - Obsessive-compulsive disorder (OCD)

 - Bipolar disorder

-Also known as psychoanalytic therapy, and with a strong Freudian influence, psychodynamics looks at how experiences and relationships from the past, particularly childhood, may have molded current thinking, beliefs, and behavior.
-It hopes to unearth emotions and perceptions from the unconscious mind; such things that we may have hidden to avoid emotional pain.
-A patient would need to talk more openly and often deeply about their childhood, and build up a good level of trust in the patient/therapist relationship, as this is vital for progress (even more so with this particular therapy).
+Also known as psychoanalytic therapy, and with a strong Freudian influence, psychodynamics looks at how experiences and relationships from the past, particularly during childhood, may have molded current thinking, beliefs, and behavior.
+It hopes to unearth emotions and perceptions from the unconscious mind—such things that we may have hidden to avoid emotional pain.
+A patient would need to talk more openly, and often deeply, about their childhood and build up a good level of trust in the patient-therapist relationship as this is vital for progress.

 Psychodynamic therapy is useful for such problems as:

 - Anxiety related issues, panic, general stress

 - Some eating disorders